Francis Edward Pollard, MA (Frank)

 photographed by the maid, Florence Webb, in 1935

 In March 1936 Frank spoke at Meeting for Sufferings, on the armaments increase.
+The same month he chaired a meeting on 'Christ and Peace', at the large town hall in Reading, where the speakers included Dick Sheppard and Alfred Salter; he was to chair a meeting there on the same theme in May 1937, at which the principal speaker was George Lansbury.
 He was chair for some years of the Reading Refugee Committee, chair of the Reading branch of the Fellowship of Reconciliation, chair of the Education Committee of the Reading League of Nations Union, and actively associated with the Proportional Representation Society, and later with the United Nations Association; he was also a member of the Cobden Club and the Free Trade Union.
 He was an admirer of the 19th century Liberal leaders, of Fox, Arnold, Marcus Aurelius, and Erasmus.47

 In March 1937 he spoke at Meeting for Sufferings, on the power of prayer.
 In May he spoke there again, as well as at Yearly Meeting in Bristol (on the reorganisation of the Peace Committee in relation to the Northern Friends Peace Board, and on preparation for ministry).
 In June 1937, as Chair of the Friends Peace Committee, he signed a public statement in condemnation of the bombing of Guernica.
 That year he holidayed with the family in Ireland.
 In August-September he attended the All-Friends Conference at Swarthmore and Haverford Colleges, near Philadelphia, where he chaired the commission on The Individual Christian and the State; he also visited Rhode Island.
 He had arrived at New York on the liner Georgic on 29th August 1937, and returned to England on the Aquitania.
 On New Year's Eve The Friend printed his 'The Community Path to Real Security.'48